proto0654/aeroline/memory-bank/progress.md

 - **Testing**: `modal-test.html` (if still relevant) created for comprehensive testing.

 ## What's Left to Do

 - Continue refactoring existing native JavaScript forms and dynamic elements into Vue 3 components.
 - Implement and integrate other Vue 3 components beyond the date range picker.
 - Refactor the entire news page to use Vue 3 components for news grid, pagination, and date filtering, using test data from `assets/data/news.json` for MVP.
-- Integration with Bitrix CMS for data (future).
+- Integration with a real Bitrix CMS API for news data (future phase).
 - Address potential Handlebars template issues after Vite upgrade.
-- Complete forms and validation using VeeValidate.
-- Implement advanced asset optimization strategies if needed.

 ## Current Status

 - ✅ Project design for navigation and menus is compliant.
 - ✅ All navigation points are functional.
 - ✅ Unified global modal system is fully implemented and works as expected.